How To Claim UIF Benefits - Easy Steps

 1. Claim traditionally in person

-To apply for UIF unemployment benefits, you must visit your nearest labour centre and submit your documents in person.
+To apply for the UIF unemployment benefits, you must visit your nearest labour centre and submit your documents in person.

 Labour centre consultants will help you complete the claim.
 If you're missing any documents, the staff member will inform you and give you further instructions.